CityOfNewYork/patterns-cli/readme.md

 Add the [./config](https://github.com/CityOfNewYork/nyco-patterns-framework/tree/master/config) directory to the root your pattern library.

+If you are using any of the [optional dependencies](#optional-dependencies) used by the scripts in the <u>./config</u> directory you will need to install them manually.

-Optionally, but recommended, add the following npm scripts to your Patterns Library;
+Recommended.
+Add the following npm scripts to your Patterns Library;

     "scripts": {
       "start": "cross-env NODE_ENV=development cross-env PORT=7070 concurrently \"pttrn default -w\" \"pttrn serve -w\" -p \"none\"",